hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 from the buffer.
 For the above example, the processor doesn't know when it is safe to remove `delivery` event from the buffer, because it can always receive an order event with `delivery_deadline` large enough to join with any `delivery` event, hence the state would be unbounded, which is not allowed.

+##### Edge cases

+There can be a time bound between timestamps on the same input, which we should take into account.

+Example: TODO

 #### Memory management